IMAE for Noise-Robust Learning: Mean Absolute Error Does Not Treat Examples Equally and Gradient Magnitude's Variance Matters: Preliminaries

 In summary, we learn a softmax deep network $g_{\theta, \mathbf{W}}$, which outputs logits: $\mathbf{z}_i = g_{\theta, \mathbf{W}}(\mathbf{x}_i)=\mathbf{W}^\top f_{\theta}(\mathbf{x}_i) \in \mathbb{R}^C.$ In classification tasks, we use $\mathbf{z}=g_{\theta, \mathbf{W}}(\mathbf{x})$ to produce logits for a test image $\mathbf{x}$.
 While in verification or retrieval tasks \cite{wang2019ranked,wang2019deep,wang2019id}, we only use $\mathbf{f}=f_{\theta}(\mathbf{x})$ as an embedding function.
 The overall pipeline is described in Figure~\ref{fig:embedding_pipeline}.
 The output of the softmax layer is $\mathbf{p}$.

 \textbf{Definition 1} (Uncertain Examples). \textit{We define uncertain examples to be those data points whose $p(y_i|\mathbf{x}_i)$ are around 0.5.
-Given an example $\mathbf{x}_i$, if its $p(y_i|\mathbf{x}_i)$ is closer to 0.5, its uncertainty is higher.}
+Given an example $\mathbf{x}_i$, if its $p(y_i|\mathbf{x}_i)$ is closer to 0.5, its uncertainty is higher.} \\ \textbf{Remark 1}.

-\textbf{Remark 1}.
 This definition of uncertain examples is intuitive. \textit{If $p(y_i|\mathbf{x}_i)$ is closer to 1, the confidence of $\mathbf{x}_i$ being class $y_i$ is higher.
 If $p(y_i|\mathbf{x}_i)$ is closer to 0, the confidence of $\mathbf{x}_i$ belonging to one of other classes is higher.
-However, if $p(y_i|\mathbf{x}_i)$ is around 0.5, we are more uncertain about whether $\mathbf{x}_i$ being class $y_i$.} Therefore, we can understand uncertainty from the perspective of binary classification (Logistic Regression), i.e., whether $\mathbf{x}_i$ being class $y_i$ or not.
+However, if $p(y_i|\mathbf{x}_i)$ is around 0.5, we are more uncertain about whether $\mathbf{x}_i$ being class $y_i$.} Therefore, we can understand uncertainty from the perspective of binary classification (Logistic Regression), i.e., whether $\mathbf{x}_i$ being class $y_i$ or not. \\ \textbf{Remark 2}.

-\textbf{Remark 2}.
 We have \textit{the premise that abnormal (noisy) examples have smaller probabilities in general}.
 This premise is widely used and demonstrated by our empirical observations.
-For example, in Figure~\ref{fig:ResNet2056_Noise40_CCE_MAE_SMAE_dynamics} and Tables~\ref{table:MAE_observations},~\ref{table:CIFAR_noise_three}, the accuracy of noisy subset is less than that of clean subset consistently.
+For example, in Figure~\ref{fig:ResNet2056_Noise40_CCE_MAE_SMAE_dynamics} and Tables~\ref{table:MAE_observations},~\ref{table:CIFAR_noise_three}, the accuracy of noisy subset is less than that of clean subset consistently. \\ \textbf{Remark 3}.

-\textbf{Remark 3}.
 The uncertainty of an example is determined by its probability of being classified to its annotated label.
 This example can belong to one of the training classes (uncertain in-distribution example), or a class which does not exist in the training set (uncertain out-of-distribution example).